ColZoel/ZincoML/README.md

 # ZincoML
-This is a brand-new update of the Zinco framework utilizing the foremost in artificial intelligence to read tabular-ize data retained in unstructured images of scanned city directories.
+This is a brand-new update of the Zinco framework utilizing the foremost in artificial intelligence to read and tabular-ize data retained in unstructured images of scanned city directories.

 ## What is the ML?
 This projects builds on the previous framework by incorporating image segmentation and NLP, in addition to OCR,